Deciding Where to Apply

 Another thing to consider is where accepted applicants are coming from (i.e., in-state vs. out-of-state).
 Private out-of-state schools are often a better bet compared with state schools.
 For instance, as a Georgia resident, the likelihood of gaining admission into the University of Washington School of Medicine is very low, as they accept very few out-of-state applicants and even fewer outside of the Pacific Northwest.
 Similarly, a Washington resident would have a difficult time gaining admission into the Medical College of Georgia.

 Beyond residency, it is important to pay attention to the overall mission of the medical school.
-For example, the mission of Mercer University School of Medicine is to serve rural and medically under-served populations in Georgia and, more specifically, is focused primarily on primary care.
-Therefore, if you wish to specialize in surgery and would like to work in Cobb County (or outside of the Georgia), Mercer may not be a good fit for you, even if you meet or exceed their minimum requirements.
+For example, the mission of Mercer University School of Medicine is to serve rural and medically under-served populations in Georgia.
+Specifically, they are focused on primary care.
+Therefore, if you wish to specialize in plastic surgery and would like to work in Cobb County (or outside of the Georgia), Mercer may not be a good fit for you, even if you meet or exceed their minimum requirements.

 2. Would I feel comfortable attending this institution?